rdfostrich/article-swj2020-cobra/content/conclusions.md

 such as inheriting from the n<sup>th</sup> largest preceding version.
 Third, the impact of multiple snapshots and strategies to decide when to create them still remain as open questions, which we suspect will be crucial for RDF archiving for indefinitely increasing numbers of versions.

+While these findings show that a bidirectional delta chain is mostly more beneficial than a unidirectional delta chain for the same version range, neither approaches will scale to an infinite number of versions.
+Therefore, investigating creation of multiple snapshots in future work to create new delta chains will be crucial for solving scalability issues when ingesting (theoretically) infinite numbers of version.
+While we expect that the creation and querying of multiple delta chains will be significantly more expensive than a single delta chain, the use of bidirectional chains can delay their need by a factor of 2 compared to unidirectional delta chains.

 We have shown that modifying the structure of the delta chain can be highly beneficial for RDF archiving.
 This brings us closer to an efficient queryable Semantic Web that can evolve and maintain its history.